At a glance

 There is an emphasis on the right to have personal data erased if the request relates to data collected from children.
 This reflects the enhanced protection of children’s information, especially in online environments, under the UK GDPR.

 Therefore, if you process data collected from children, you should give particular weight to any request for erasure if the processing of the data is based upon consent given by a child – especially any processing of their personal data on the internet.
 This is still the case when the data subject is no longer a child, because a child may not have been fully aware of the risks involved in the processing at the time of consent.

 For further details about the right to erasure and children’s personal data please read our guidance on children's privacy.

-The GDPR specifies two circumstances where you should tell other organisations about the erasure of personal data:
+The UK GDPR specifies two circumstances where you should tell other organisations about the erasure of personal data:

 - the personal data has been disclosed to others; or

 - the personal data has been made public in an online environment (for example on social networks, forums or websites).

 If you have disclosed the personal data to others, you must contact each recipient and inform them of the erasure, unless this proves impossible or involves disproportionate effort.
 If asked to, you must also inform the individuals about these recipients.